thagxt/Big-Type/README.md

 ## Desc
 Plain, Simple, Minimal Type focused theme for Tumblr.
 A tribute to the Helvetica typeface.

-The Theme let's you switch from `Light` to a `Dark` version.
+The Theme let's you switch from `Bright` to a `Dark` version.
 Turn on/off infinite scroll and add your own links/pages etc.

 ## Demo
   -- [Theme Showcase Page](http://big-type-theme.tumblr.com/) / Bright Version